andrewelkins/lessphp-frontend/README.md

 * So the visitors don't have to compile lesscssfe over and over again.

 ### Thanks
-* Thanks to leafo for create lessphp a port of less. https://github.com/leafo/lessphp
+* Thanks to leafo for creating lessphp; a port of less. https://github.com/leafo/lessphp